 Research background

 The number of lymph nodes dissection directly affects the prognosis and recurrence of gastric cancer.
-And the celiac artery variation is quite common in clinical.
-However, there are few studies discuss the relationship between the celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.
+In addition, celiac artery variation is quite common clinically.
+However, there are few studies that discuss the relationship between celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.

 Research motivation

-According to the previous study, the number of lymph nodes dissection in gastric cancer surgery might be different between variant celiac artery patients and normal celiac artery patients.
-Therefore we conduct this study to investigate the relationship between the celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.
+According to our previous study, the number of lymph nodes dissection in gastric cancer surgery might be different between variant celiac artery patients and normal celiac artery patients.
+Therefore, we conducted this study to investigate the relationship between celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.

 Research objectives

-To investigate the relationship between the celiac artery variation and the number of lymph nodes dissection in radical D2 lymphadenectomy of gastric cancer and the effect on prognosis.
+To investigate the relationship between celiac artery variation and the number of lymph nodes dissection in radical D2 lymphadenectomy of gastric cancer and the effect on prognosis.

 Research methods

 The clinicopathological data of 421 patients treated with radical D2 lymphadenectomy were analyzed retrospectively.
-The difference of the number of lymph nodes dissection between celiac artery variation group and normal vessels group, and the relationship with prognosis were analyzed.
+The difference in the number of lymph nodes dissection between celiac artery variation group and normal vessels group and the relationship with prognosis were analyzed.

 Research results

-The number of lymph nodes dissection in the patients with celiac artery variation was significantly less than that of non-variant groups, but there was no significant difference in survival time between the two groups.
+The number of lymph nodes dissection in patients with celiac artery variation was significantly less than that of non-variant groups, but there was no significant difference in survival time between the two groups.
 Univariate and multiple Cox regression analysis showed that celiac artery variation was not a prognostic factor for gastric cancer.

 Research conclusions

 Celiac artery variation is an important factor affecting lymph node clearance in patients with gastric cancer.
 The number of lymph nodes dissection in patients with celiac artery variation is reduced, but there is no obvious effect on the prognosis.
-Therefore, lymph nodes around the abnormal artery, especially for the abnormal hepatic artery derived from superior mesenteric artery may not need to be dissected in radical D2 lymphadenectomy.
+Therefore, lymph nodes around the abnormal artery, especially for the abnormal hepatic artery derived from superior mesenteric artery, may not need to be dissected in radical D2 lymphadenectomy.

 Research prospective

-Small-scale studies have been carried out in this study, we prospect larger samples were included in the future.
-At the same time,we will evaluate the relationship between the celiac artery variation and the number of lymph nodes dissection in different celiac artery variation type separately following by the increasing of cases in the future.We propose that lymph nodes around the abnormal artery, especially for the abnormal hepatic artery derived from superior mesenteric artery don’t need to dissected in radical D2 lymphadenectomy.However, further prospective and controlled studies are required to verify this theory.
+As this was a small-scale study, we propose future studies with a larger sample sizes.
+At the same time,the relationship between celiac artery variation and the number of lymph nodes dissection in different celiac artery variation types should be evaluated.We propose that lymph nodes around the abnormal artery, especially for the abnormal hepatic artery derived from superior mesenteric artery, do not need to dissected in radical D2 lymphadenectomy.However, further prospective and controlled studies are required to verify this theory.

 REFERENCES